smruthig/Schizophrenia_Analysis_using_GNN_and_ML/README.md

 #  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [MIT License](https://opensource.org/license/mit/).

 ---